BBBSnowball/python-solvespace/README.md

 Build and install
 -----------------

-The repository contains all the code for SOLVESPACE.
+The repository contains all the code for SolveSpace.
 This is necessary because the library referes to files in its parent directory.
 The library is in `solvespace/exposed`.
 You can run `make` to build the library.
 You should put the files `slvs.py` and `_slvs.so` into a Python library directory or next to your application, so Python can find them.